Authenticated Contradictions from Desynchronized Provenance and Watermarking: Discussion

 \subsection{Limitations \& Future Work}

-The \textit{Integrity Clash} surfaces a structural condition in which two independent verification infrastructures produce irreconcilable judgments about the same asset.
-This has implications beyond detection failure.
-When a valid C2PA manifest attributes an image to a human editor while an embedded watermark identifies it as the output of a generative model, the result is not merely an inconsistency but a dispute between competing provenance claims, each backed by a different trust infrastructure, with no established mechanism to determine which takes precedence.
-As adoption of both systems accelerates, the frequency of such disputes will increase, and the absence of cross-layer adjudication will become a practical liability for any platform, newsroom, or legal proceeding that relies on either signal in isolation.
+As adoption of both systems accelerates, the absence of cross-layer adjudication will become a practical liability for any platform, newsroom, or legal proceeding that relies on either signal in isolation.

 Several limitations constrain the scope of these findings.
 The core experiments use a single watermarking method, Pixel Seal~\cite{souvcek2025pixel}, which is the highest-performing model in the Meta Seal suite~\cite{MetaSeal2026} but may not be representative of all deployed watermarking schemes.
 Watermarking approaches with weaker robustness properties could fall below the detection threshold under the same perturbations, at which point the misleading manifest becomes the sole remaining signal with no contradicting evidence.
 This failure mode is arguably more dangerous than the \textit{Integrity Clash} itself, as it is undetectable even by a cross-layer audit.
 The C2PA manifests were signed with a self-signed research certificate, which caused the Content Credentials Verify tool to flag the issuer as unrecognized.
 A commercially trusted certificate from a C2PA-compliant application would eliminate this warning while the underlying semantic contradiction persists.
 Real-world platform testing was partial as we validated against the Content Credentials Verify website but did not test against platform-level moderation pipelines, which may implement additional heuristics beyond manifest validation.
 Finally, all experiments operate in a controlled setting in which we control both signing and detection, and are restricted to the image modality.